Matetete/lamp-algorithm/README.md

 # lamp-algorithm
-A simple algorithm based in a image
+A simple algorithm based in this image:
 <img src="LampFlowchart-es.svg.png">